Adayar (horse)

-Adayar (foaled 31 March 2018) is an Irish-bred, British-trained Thoroughbred racehorse best known for winning the 2021 Epsom Derby.
+Adayar (foaled 31 March 2018) is an Irish-bred, British-trained Thoroughbred racehorse.
 He showed promise as a two-year-old in 2020, winning the second of his two starts by nine lengths.
 In the following year he finished second in both the Sandown Classic Trial and the Lingfield Derby Trial before winning the Derby.
 On his next start, he became the first Derby winner in 20 years to follow up with a victory in the King George VI and Queen Elizabeth Stakes.
-Adayar is a son of the top stallion Frankel.
+Adayar, now retired and a current sire, is a son of the top stallion Frankel.

 Background

 Adayar is a bay colt bred in Ireland by Sheikh Mohammed's Godolphin organisation.
 He was sent into training with Charlie Appleby at Moulton Paddocks in Newmarket, Suffolk.

-He was from the fifth crop of foals sired by Frankel, an undefeated racehorse whose other progeny have included Cracksman, Anapurna, Soul Stirring and Without Parole.
+The horse was from the fifth crop of foals sired by Frankel.
 Adayar's dam Anna Salai was a high-class racemare who won the Prix de la Grotte and finished second in the Irish 1000 Guineas.
-She was a daughter of the Prix d'Aumale winner Anna Palariva, who was in turn, a daughter of Anna of Saxony who won the Park Hill Stakes.
-Anna of Saxony's grand-dam Anna Paola was a German mare who won the Preis der Diana and was the female-line ancestor of Annie Power and Billesdon Brook.

 Anna Salai is the name of a major road in Chennai and the Adayar is a river in the same city.